Have you ever tried iPhone macro photography? It’s virtually impossible.

 5. Shoot Several Photos to Capture the Right Moment

 As we mentioned, keeping your subject sharp can be an issue when you’re taking macro photos.
 Since your macro lens blurs everything beyond its working distance, even the best phone camera will have a hard time focusing.

 Even when the distance between you and the subject is correct, a small breeze could still throw it out of focus.
 Therefore, to increase your chances of getting the sharpest shot, make sure you take a sequence of photos.

 Next, check your gallery to see if you got the shot you wanted.
-This practice is called chimping and is usually frowned upon.
-However, due to the nature of macro smartphone photography, you have to do it to make sure your images are in focus.
+This practice is called chimping and is sometimes frowned upon.
+But due to the nature of macro smartphone photography, you have to do it to make sure your images are in focus.

 What’s excellent about cell phone photography is that its portability allows you to try shooting from different angles efficiently.
-You can easily slip it through tight areas that conventional cameras can’t reach.
 You can even snap photos of the flower bed without damaging plants with bulky equipment.

 What makes your phone perfect for photography is that you don’t have to export your images to edit them.
 All you have to do is open your photo editor and process your pictures on your device.

 You can always use your phone’s native photo editing app to retouch your images.
-However, if you want more creative and technical control, it would be better to upload a third party app, instead.
-The most popular ones are VSCO Cam and Adobe.
+However, if you want more creative and technical control, it would be better to upload a third-party app.

-VSCO Cam offers a lot of free filters (called presets) that you can apply to your image with a single tap.
-It’s easy to use, and it offers better choices than Instagram’s editor.
+It’s easy to use and it offers better choices than Instagram’s editor.
 It also has editing tools that control exposure, contrast, sharpness, and temperature.